ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 # Protocol Overview {#overview}

 This section gives an overview of how to use the ACE framework {{RFC9200}} together with the authenticated key establishment protocol EDHOC {{I-D.ietf-lake-edhoc}}.
-By doing so, a client (C) and a resource server (RS) generate an OSCORE Security Context {{RFC8613}} associated with authorization information, and use that Security Context to protect their communications.
+By doing so, the client (C) and the resource server (RS) generate an OSCORE Security Context {{RFC8613}} associated with authorization information, and use that Security Context to protect their communications.
 The parameters needed by C to negotiate the use of this profile with the authorization server (AS), as well as the OSCORE setup process, are described in detail in the following sections.

 RS maintains a collection of authentication credentials.
 These are associated to OSCORE Security Contexts and to authorization information for all clients that RS is communicating with.
 The authorization information is used to enforce polices for processing requests from those clients.

 This profile specifies how C requests an access token from AS for the resources it wants to access on an RS, by sending an access token request to the /token endpoint, as specified in {{Section 5.8 of RFC9200}}.

-The access token request and response MUST be confidentiality protected and ensure authenticity.
-The use of EDHOC and OSCORE between C and AS is RECOMMENDED in this profile, in order to reduce the number of libraries that C has to support.
-However, other protocols fulfilling the security requirements defined in {{Section 5 of RFC9200}} MAY alternatively be used, such as TLS {{RFC8446}} or DTLS {{RFC9147}}.
+This profile also supports the alternative workflow where AS uploads the access token to RS, see {{I-D.tiloca-ace-workflow-and-params}}.

 If C has retrieved an access token, there are two options for C to upload it to RS, as further detailed in this document.

 1. C posts the access token to the /authz-info endpoint by using the mechanisms specified in {{Section 5.10 of RFC9200}}.
-If the access token is valid, RS responds to the request with a 2.01 (Created) response, after which C initiates the EDHOC protocol by sending EDHOC message_1 to RS.
+If the access token is valid, RS responds to the request with a 2.01 (Created) response, after which C initiates the EDHOC protocol with RS.
 The communication with the /authz-info endpoint is not protected, except for the update of access rights.

-2. C initiates the EDHOC protocol by sending EDHOC message_1 to RS, specifying the access token as External Authorization Data (EAD) in the EAD_1 field of EDHOC message_1 (see {{Section 3.8 of I-D.ietf-lake-edhoc}}).
-If the access token is valid and the processing of EDHOC message_1 is successful, RS responds with EDHOC message_2, thus continuing the EDHOC protocol.
+2. C initiates the EDHOC protocol and includes the access token as External Authorization Data (EAD), see {{Section 3.8 of I-D.ietf-lake-edhoc}}.
+In this case the access token is validated in parallel with the EDHOC session.
 This option cannot be used for the update of access rights only.

 When running the EDHOC protocol, C uses the authentication credential of RS specified by AS together with the access token, while RS uses the authentication credential of C bound to and specified within the access token.
 If C and RS complete the EDHOC execution successfully, they are mutually authenticated and they derive an OSCORE Security Context as per {{Section A.1 of I-D.ietf-lake-edhoc}}.
 Also, RS associates the two used authentication credentials and the completed EDHOC execution with the derived Security Context.
 The latter is in turn associated with the access token and the access rights of C specified therein.